 Most sleep apnea goes undiagnosed.
-The first indicator is usually the victim’s spouse or partner, who will notice that they stop breathing for periods of time during the night.
-Because there is no routine test that can detect sleep apnea, diagnosis is usually done at a sleep study center, where the patient is subject to a sleep study overnight.
+Because there is no routine test that can detect sleep apnea, diagnosis is usually done at a sleep study center, where the patient is subjected to a sleep study overnight.

-If it is determined that you have sleep apnea, treatment options include:
+If an individual has been diagnosed with sleep apnea, treatment options include:

 - Lifestyle changes, such as quitting smoking, losing weight, and getting more exercise;